pachyderm/docs/content/latest/deploy-manage/deploy/prometheus/_index.md

 {{% /notice %}}

-Pachyderm's deployment manifest exposes Prometheus metrics, allowing an easy set up of the monitoring of your cluster.
+MLDM's deployment manifest exposes Prometheus metrics, allowing an easy set up of the monitoring of your cluster.
 Only available for self-managed deployments today.